pakal/rsfile/doc/locking_semantic.rst

 **non-reentrant**: no merging/splitting of byte ranges can be performed with this method : the ranges targeted by unlock_file() calls must be exactly the same as those previously locked.
-Also, trying to lock the same bytes several times will raise a RuntimeError, even if the sharing mode is not the same (no **atomic** lock upgrade/downgrade is available in kernels anyway, it seems).
+Also, trying to lock the same bytes several times will raise an exception, even if the sharing mode is not the same (no **atomic** lock upgrade/downgrade is available in kernels anyway, it seems).

 .. note::